Climate change is a hot topic

 Each year we are dumping about 8 million tons of plastic into the ocean.
 By the year 2050, there will be more plastic in the ocean, by weight, that there are fish.
 In the air, we add carbon monoxide (CO), methane, sulfur dioxide, chlorofluorocarbons, and nitrogen oxides.
 For our water, beyond plastic and mercury, there is acidification, excess chemicals from our fields and untreated or undertreated wastewater from cities and factories.
 Our soil is not spared either with domestic and industrial wastes that are not properly disposed of, excessive use of farming chemicals, and mining activities.
 Read “The second half of nature”.

 That is the macro level.
-At micro level these are the figures:
+At a micro level these are the figures:

 Your mobile phone